5% off for all Military, Senior Citizens, Law Enforcement and Veterans

 When is excavation necessary for underground systems?

-Excavation is required when sewer, water, or septic systems cannot be accessed or repaired using non-invasive methods.
+Excavation is required when sewer, or water cannot be accessed or repaired using non-invasive methods.

 Do soil conditions affect excavation?